Skip to content

 Key facts at a glance

 2. Capacity range.
-From intimate gatherings of 60 seated guests to seated dinners of 300 across the 10 estates, with most properties comfortable in the 100 to 200 sweet spot.
+From intimate gatherings to seated dinners of several hundred, with most estates comfortable in a 100-to-200 sweet spot.

 3. Typical weekend hire.
-Friday afternoon arrival to Sunday morning checkout with the wedding party having full property occupancy.
-Three properties run all-inclusive three-night formats.
+Friday-afternoon arrival to Sunday-morning checkout, with the wedding party having full run of the property.
+Some estates run all-inclusive three-night formats.

 4. Accommodation on site.
-Estates sleep between 8 and 50 guests in restored period bedrooms, with partner hotels nearby for larger parties.
+Estates sleep the wedding party in restored period bedrooms, with partner hotels nearby for larger guest lists.

 5. Legal pathway.
 Civil ceremonies must take place at a French mairie; château ceremonies are symbolic, blessing, or religious.
-Three estates on this page carry consecrated chapels.
+Some estates carry a consecrated chapel.
 Full guidance lives in our legal pathway guide.

 Archetype guide